LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Introduction

 We conduct an empirical study across mathematics (MATH, GSM8K, AIME, E2H-AMC) and coding (LiveCodeBench) domains, training linear probes on pre-generation activations to predict success under various decoding policies.
 Our investigation reveals that LLMs encode a \emph{model-specific} notion of difficulty that differs systematically from human judgments and varies with the inference-time policy.
 We demonstrate that probe-guided routing can match high-compute accuracy at 40\% cost reduction, while identifying critical failure modes where probe reliability becomes the bottleneck.

-\paragraph{Main Contributions.} \begin{itemize}[leftmargin=*, itemsep=3pt] \item \textbf{Human and model difficulty are encoded differently in LLMs.} Using E2H-AMC, where human IRT difficulty labels and model performance are available on identical questions, we show that linear probes can extract both signals from pre-generation activations (Spearman $\rho = 0.83$--$0.87$ for human difficulty, $0.40$--$0.64$ for model difficulty).
+\paragraph{Main Contributions.} \begin{itemize}[leftmargin=*, itemsep=3pt] \item \textbf{Human and model difficulty are encoded differently in LLMs.} Using the AMC subset of Easy2Hard-Bench (E2H-AMC), where human IRT difficulty labels and model performance are available on identical questions, we show that linear probes can extract both signals from pre-generation activations (Spearman $\rho = 0.83$--$0.87$ for human difficulty, $0.40$--$0.64$ for model difficulty).
 Crucially, these represent \emph{distinct information}: model-derived difficulty proves more predictive of actual performance, and as models solve harder problems through extended reasoning, their internal representations increasingly diverge from human difficulty judgments (Section~\ref{sec:predicting_difficulty}).